kaaveland/spurv/README.md

-# nicezmq
+# radzmq

 Simpler usage of zeromq.

-nicezmq aims to bring a higher level interface to the excellent pyzmq library.
+radzmq aims to bring a higher level interface to the excellent pyzmq library.
 The idea is to make python programs using zmq to look less like they're interfacing with C and to provide an easy way to set up sockets, listen on sockets and run applications which have many